-Did you know that your grass should be no higher than 15 inches over most of your property?
+Did you know that your grass should be no higher than 15 inches over most of your property or gone to seed?
 Please keep your yard maintained.
 Remember, knee high is too high.
-Use the Bridgeport 311 mobile application to report a property with overgrown grass higher than 15 inches.
+Use the Bridgeport 311 mobile application to report a property with overgrown grass higher than 15 inches or gone to seed.

 Vacant and abandoned properties have negative spillover effects that impact neighboring properties and, when concentrated, entire communities and even cities.
-Research links foreclosed, vacant, and abandoned properties with reduced property values, increased crime, increased risk to public health and welfare, and increased costs for municipal governments.
+Property with missing or boarded windows and doors, broken glass, fire damage, crumbling stone or brick, inadequate maintenance of siding and paint, and all other evidence of deterioration cause reduced property values, increased crime, increased risk to

 For the Anti-Blight Ordinance, click here.